jjasonclark/jjasonclark.com/_posts/2012-11-14-rails_partial_view_locals.markdown

 comments: true
 description: How I learned to correctly access locals inside a partial view template.
 categories: rails, ruby
 keywords: rails, ruby, partial, view
 summary: Partial views get used in most web frameworks.
 In Rails and most other frameworks you can pass local variables to your partials.
 This is how I learned that in Rails these locals are instance methods and not instance variables.
 title: Rails partial views and locals variables
 permalink: /rails_partial_view_locals
 ---

-# Rails partial views and locals variables

 Partial views are super common in just about all web frameworks; Rails is no different.
 I came to Rails from another web framework so I already knew the power of partial views.
 Naturally I've been using them everywhere I can to simplify and separate views.
 About the only thing I dislike about Rails partials is the double syntax for the locals variables.
 There is one syntax for a single model with the same name as the partial and another syntax for arbitrary named local variables.
 I tend to prefer consistency, so I mostly use the locals syntax.